 The Audit Committee is assisted by the Internal Audit Department in these functions.
 Specifically, the activities inherent to Internal Audit in relation to the risk management system of the Company are:

-- To provide a guarantee in relation to risk management processes and the correct evaluation of the same, and - To evaluate risk management processes, including the overseeing of controls and procedures. - E.3 State the main risk, including those related to tax matters, which may affect the achievement of the business goals.
+- to provide a guarantee in relation to risk management processes and the correct evaluation of the same, and - to evaluate risk management processes, including the overseeing of controls and procedures.